After 15 years of flight, SwissCube is now the third-longest serving CubeSat

 However, there was a problem.
 According to Mme.
 Richard-Noca it might have been a matter of friction: “It may have been that one rail of the launch vehicle was rubbing more than the other, but the result was that the satellite entered its orbit tumbling.
 It was spinning too fast to get a lock.”

-As if this was not bad enough, a warning came in from the United States Joint Space Operations Center that a collision between the active commercial satellite Iridium 33, and the derelict Russian military orbiter Kosmos 2251, had a left a field of debris, and SwissCube was headed straight for it!
+As if this was not bad enough, a warning came in from the United States Joint Space Operations Center that a collision between the active commercial satellite Iridium 33, and the derelict Russian military orbiter Kosmos 2251, had left a field of debris, and SwissCube was headed straight for it!
 Luckily, SwissCube spun its way through, and there was no collision this time.

 Nevertheless, the spinning continued, and prevented any instructions from reaching the satellite, nor was any telemetry being received.
 Patience was necessary: predictions showed that the spinning would slow down over time, and this proved to be the case.